DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 ## Use-Case

 Depending on your business model, various events can trigger issuing a new gift card for a customer.
-For example, you might want to create a new gift card to send it to your existing customers on their birthday, or you may want to enable purchasing a gift card on your store.
+For example, you might want to create a new gift card to send it to your existing customers on their birthday, or you may want to enable your customers to purchase a gift card at your online store.

 ## High-Level Flow